r59q/ShipSimGame/README.md

 ## Current goals

 The primary goal right now is building a solid foundation to work with.
-The first thing is the boat interface `IBoat.cs`.
-This needs to perfect before proceeding
+The first thing is the ship interface `IShip.cs`.
+This needs to perfect before proceeding.

-To do this I am working on a motorboat implementation, that will be used as a testbed for future boats.
+During this, the ship implementation is being developed.
+Development is test-driven using mocks/stubs.

 ## Getting started
 This is a walkthrough of how to get the project up and running on your own machine.